 Dealing with stress

 Cortisol, a steroid hormone made in the adrenal gland, helps your body deal with stress.
-It functions to increase blood sugar, to suppress the immune system, and to aid in the metabolism of fat, protein, and carbohydrates.
-It also decreases bone formation.
+It helps increase blood sugar, suppress the immune system, and aid in the metabolism of fat, protein, and carbohydrates.
+But it also decreases bone formation by blocking calcium absorption.

-Adrenal insufficiency, sometimes referred to as adrenal fatigue, is a condition in which the adrenal glands produce inadequate amounts of cortisol and sometimes aldosterone, which regulates sodium conservation, and shows up as a craving for salt or salty foods.
+Adrenal insufficiency is sometimes called adrenal fatigue.
+The adrenal glands produce inadequate amounts of cortisol and sometimes aldosterone, which regulates sodium conservation, and shows up as a craving for salt or salty foods.
 There is little evidence, however, that chronic stress causes adrenal fatigue, or induces the adrenal gland to produce too little cortisol.

 Treatment of stress